truenas/documentation/content/en/docs/tasks/administrative/groups.md

 (-) or contain a space, tab, or these characters: *, : + & # % ^ ( ) ! @ ~ \* ?
 < > =*.
 The dollar sign ($) can only be used as the last character of the
 username.
 By default, the *Permit Sudo* option is unset.
-When set, it allows members of the group to use the commands with `sudo`.
+When set, it allows group members to act as the root account by using `sudo`.
 It is recommended to leave this unset.
 The option *Samba Authentication* is set by default.
 This options allows the group to be used for Samba permissions and authentication.
 Finally, the *Allow Duplicate GIDs* option is unset by default.
 This setting